maximelovino/YellowSpark/README.md

 In the end, our full year dataset with the data cleaning applied contains 165'163'063 rides.
 The final cleaned dataset is saved as Parquet on S3 to be later used by our other programs (more on that later).

+We should actually spend even more time thinking about data cleaning, as there are a lot of strange rides in the dataset, but it would require a lot of time to filter out those rides as it needs manual oversight and research for these behaviors.

 ## Analysis questions

 ### Data analysis